nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 - Configure Nginx for Azure to Load Balance Docker containers
 - Test and validate your lab environment
 - Deploy Windows VM with Azure CLI
-- Configure Nginx for Azure to load balance these resources
+- Configure Nginx for Azure to proxy the Windows VM
 - Test your Nginx for Azure configs

 ## Pre-Requisites